This also applies to cable, chain, and webbing.

 If you don't find an answer, feel free to contact us at info@vRigger.com.

-We are happy to provide free technical support, but please understand that it may take a few days until we are able to reply.
+We are happy to provide free technical support, but please understand that it may take a day or two until we are able to reply.